 "While we cannot comment on the specifics of the case, we are extremely concerned at the apparent conduct of the investigators.
 Anyone concerned about free speech and human rights will be alarmed at any suggestion that the allegations against Mr Assange are being manipulated for political purposes." - Index on Censorship chief executive John Kampfner

-In an interrogation involving sexual offences, standard police procedure involves recording the interview with the alleged victim.
-This procedure was established jointly by the National Police Board and the Swedish Prosecution Authority.
-The reason for this is that "Often in cases of word-against-word statements that are recorded word-for-word make it easier for the judge to adjudicate on the case in court" according to Seppo Wuori, former Director General of the National Police Board.
-In these cases, it is the first interrogation that is most significant: according to superintendent Bertil Sahlin, "it is often the first account that is closest to the truth, and it should be followed when we are talking about such serious crimes such as rape".
+In an interrogation involving sexual offences, interviews must be recorded.
+This procedure is established jointly by the National Police Board and the Swedish Prosecution Authority because "Often in cases of word-against-word statements that are recorded word-for-word make it easier for the judge to adjudicate on the case in court" according to Seppo Wuori, former Director General of the National Police Board.
+In these cases, it is the first interrogation that is most significant says superintendent Bertil Sahlin, "it is often the first account that is closest to the truth, and it should be followed when we are talking about such serious crimes such as rape".